-FC:
+FC: The conspiracy movements reenact and reuse practically everything from the arsenal of subversive conceptual and performance art (particularly you think of its pre-1989 Eastern European versions) and from ‘culture jamming’ and ‘tactical media’ of the 1990s.
+This started at least with Vladislav Surkov’s blend of theater and pro-Putin propaganda in early 2000s Russia, but maybe – as a Croatian – you would know earlier examples from ex-Yugoslavia.
+Here in the Netherlands, a former artist co-organizer of the 1990s tactical media conference “Next 5 Minutes” is now the chief ideologist and second-most important politician in the faction of the right-wing populist Geert Wilders.
+Just today, I’m following social media discussions among protagonists of 1990s net.art and tactical media to which degree this type of art has been discredited, or at least obsoleted, by fake news cultures.
+If we take the Italian Luther Blissett project, or the YesMen in the USA, then much of their work literally consisted of fake news production.
+Conversely, there’s also the question to which degree contemporary trolls, memers and influencers haven’t demonstrated a superior visual-cultural literacy to artists and designers (who are supposed to be the ‘professionals’ in this field), and how artists can stay with the trouble and get their hands dirty (rather than resorting to art as a safe space in a problematic sense).
+I’ve been part of a research project on “Urgent Publishing” where we addressed exactly this question – my colleague Clara Balaguer is an expert on it – and will have a paper “What is Urgent Publishing?” out on this subject very soon.

 PJ: The world of art is now in a paradoxical situation.
 On the one hand, art seems to be everywhere.
 On the other hand, social conditions of artists are rapidly deteriorating (especially with Covid-19), and artistic work is rapidly becoming even more elitist than in the past.
 How do you go about this dynamic?

 FC: I don’t have an answer.
 This is precisely what we are investigating and exploring in our research program.
 But a possible outcome could be that the entire concept of ‘art’, which is highly specifically Western and has been, in its contemporary dictionary meaning, around for less than three centuries, will gradually lose importance or survive only in niches such as gallery art and artistic research labs.
-‘Culture’ is a Marxist contender to ‘art’ since the 1960s, ‘creative industries’ became a neoliberal contender in the 1990s, others may follow, but will probably not be Western.
+‘Culture’ has been a Marxist contender to ‘art’ since the 1960s, ‘creative industries’ became a neoliberal contender in the 1990s, others may follow, but will likely not be Western.
 With the ongoing political, economic, and cultural hegemony shifts from the West to East Asia, I am not a very competent person to predict what will eventually replace it.

 PJ: One consequence of these developments is the increasing blurring of borders between arts and academia – and you seem to work somewhere in the middle.